teachingaway/teachingaway.github.io/pages/patent-services.md

 - Time Pressure on Patent Owner.
 Even if the parties settle, the PTAB may decide to continue the proceeding on its own, and even invalidate the patent.
 The farther along the IPR moves, the more likely the PTAB is to continue it, even after a settlement.
 This gives patent owners an incentive to settle early, on terms favorable to the petitioner (the party challenging the patent's validity).

+**Risks**.
+There is some "estoppel" risk involved in an IPR.
+A party that challenges a patent in an IPR and loses will not be able to challenge that patent again in federal court on any invalidity grounds that it asserted or "reasonably could have asserted" in the IPR.
+Put differently, a patent that survives an IPR becomes stronger.

 ### Covered Business Method Review: Invalidating Financial Patents

 Patents related to financial products and services are subject to a procedure called "Covered Business Method Review" ("CBM").
 If you have been accused of infringing a finance-related patent (whether in a lawsuit or cease-and-desist letter), consider filing a CBM in reply.